 Field Description Location Displays the name (configured in Precise) of a Network subnet or a group of client IPs.
 Service + Network Times (Summed) Displays total service and network time, including the total amount of time the request took to reach the server.
 Work Times (Summed) Displays the elapsed time from when a request is received by the server to the time a response is sent back to the computer that made the request.
-The response time is measured on the server-side.
+The response time is measured on the server- side.
 Network Times (Summed) Displays the time spent on network activity from the server-side perspective.
 This includes the time to read the request from the network and the time to send the response back to the client through the network.
 Service + Network Time (Avg) Displays the average service and network time, including the average amount of time the request took to reach the server.
 Work Time (Avg) Displays the average time that elapsed from when a request is received by the server to the time a response is sent back to the computer that made the request.
 The response time is measured on the server-side.
 Network Time (Avg) Displays the average time spent on network activity from the server-side perspective.
 This includes the average time it took to read the request from the network and the average time it took to send the response back to the client through the network.
 Executions Displays the number of HTTP requests received for a Web Server location.

-SLA Breach Displays the percentage of Web Server locations with SLA settings that did not meet their SLAs (as defined in the breach threshold settings).
+Field Description SLA Breach Displays the percentage of Web Server locations with SLA settings that did not meet their SLAs (as defined in the breach threshold settings).
 SLA Near-Breach Displays the percentage of Web Server locations with SLA settings that are close to their SLAs (as defined in the near-breach threshold settings).
+SLA OK Displays the percentage of Web Server locations with SLA settings that did meet their SLAs.